isiahmeadows/mithril.js/design/router.md

 - `router.resolve(route)`, `router.resolve(offset)` - Resolve the route or offset to an external URL.
     - If a history entry cannot be found, an error is thrown.

+- `router.linkTo(offset)`, `router.linkTo(route, options?)` - See below in "Links".
+    - `options` is the same as what's passed to `router.goTo`, but it also accepts an `on: {click}` parameter to handle clicks.
+    - If the event was captured, this does nothing.
+    - If the event was not captured, this should navigate on a simple left click or equivalent.

 Two built-in router instances exist:

 - `DOM` - The DOM instance.